 Not as well known internationally as the three men ahead of him, but Fischer can hold his own in such company.
 Only Müller has more Bundesliga goals to his name than the striker who helped both Schalke (twice) and Cologne finish second in the top flight.
 Also a runner-up at the 1982 FIFA World Cup, he never won the Bundesliga title himself, but his tally of 29 strikes earned him the Torjägerkanone of 1975/76.

-The Peruvian's journey from Werder Bremen to Bayern and back allowed him to rack up the most goals of any foreign-born player in Bundesliga history.
+The Peruvian's journey from Werder Bremen to Bayern and back, plus a season at Cologne, allowed him to rack up the most goals of any foreign-born player in Bundesliga history.
 He collected a weighty stash of winner's medals along the way, including six top-flight triumphs and a UEFA Champions League gong.
-Still going at 39, he could yet add to his unprecedented total at Cologne.

 Watch: Every single one of Pizarro's goals for Bremen against Bayern, and vice versa!